gchq/stroom/ROADMAP.md

 ## Kafka appender and filter
 New pipeline elements for writing XML or text data to a Kafka topic.
 This provides more options for using Stroom's data in other systems.

+## Elastic search integration
+Elastic search can be used for indexing data.
+Data can be sent to an elastic index via a pipeline element and an elastic index can be queried from a Stroom dashboard.

 # v7.0

 ## Authorisation enhancements